-Make ahead porridge for on-the-go or simply to have ready at home when the mood strikes.
-So good…it gets better as it sits!
+Overnight Steel Cut Oats Breakfast Jars make a delicious porridge for on-the-go or simply to have ready at home when the mood strikes!

 Optional ideas for topping:

-I prefer to eat my porridge at room temp but you can heat yours either in the microwave for a minute or two, or use a heated pot of water setting the mason jar in the center until warmed.
+I prefer to eat my breakfast jars at room temp but you can heat yours either in the microwave for a minute or two, or use a heated pot of water setting the mason jar in the center until warmed.

-This will fill 5, maybe 6, pint sized mason jars.
-Wide mouth jars are preferred, much easier to spoon out of for eating.
+This will fill 4 – 6 pint-sized mason jars with plenty of toppings.
+Wide mouths are preferred as it’s much easier to spoon out of for eating.

 I like my porridge on the thicker side, adjust water adding more for a thinner consistency.
 I prefer to add the non-dairy milk at serving to thin it out a bit.